KATHARINE GIN is an artist, educator, and activist based in San Francisco.

 For more than 20 years, Katharine has worked to enhance arts and education opportunities for low-income and minority youth.
 She has developed innovative programs in schools, housing projects, and detention facilities.
 Her artistic and educational work with youth has been highlighted in college textbooks, literary anthologies, magazines, and national newspapers, including New York Times, Wall Street Journal, Los Angeles Times, Pod Save America, Harvard Educational Review, PRI's The World, KQED, San Francisco Chronicle, and Fast Company.

 Katharine co-founded and is currently the Executive Director of Immigrants Rising, a non-profit that empowers undocumented young people with the resources and support needed to get an education, pursue careers, and build a brighter future for themselves and their community.

 Outside of her work with Immigrants Rising, Katharine serves on the board of the California Immigrant Policy Center (CIPC) and Horizons at San Francisco Friends School.
 She is also a member of UC President Janet Napolitano’s Advisory Group on Undocumented Students, the National Advisory Board of TheDream.US, and the Advisory Board of the Underground Scholars Initiative at UC Berkeley.
 From 2001 to 2014, she served as an advisor to the Nelson Fund at The Silicon Valley Community Foundation, where she oversaw the fund's philanthropic investments in arts and education.

-, features four undocumented immigrant youth who dream of going to college in the United States.
-Widely embraced by students, educators, and immigration activists, the film is being screened at film festivals, schools, galleries, and community organizations throughout the country.
+Katharine's documentary film, DON'T STOP ME NOW, features four undocumented immigrant youth who dream of going to college in the United States.
+The film has been screened at film festivals, schools, galleries, and community organizations throughout the country.